 Table 1.
-Summary of key legislative instruments relating to the management of Giant Hogweed
+Summary of key legislative instruments relating to the management of giant hogweed.

-Instrument Relevant section Summary of key aspects Countries of UK covered Wildlife and Countryside Act 1981 (as amended) Section 9, Schedule 14 It is illegal to plant or otherwise cause Giant Hogweed to grow in the wild in the UK England and Wales Wildlife and Environment It is illegal to plant or otherwise cause Giant Hogweed to grow in the wild in Scotland Scotland

-Instrument nent Relevant section Summary of key aspects Countries of UK covered (Scotland) Act 2011 Wildlife (Northern Ireland) Order 1985 Section 9 It is illegal to plant or otherwise cause Giant Hogweed to grow in the wild in Northern Ireland Anti-social Behaviour, Crime and Policing Act 2014 and Community Protection Notices Local councils and the police have the power to issue Community Protection Notices against "individuals who are acting unreasonably and who persistently or continually act in a way that has a detrimental effect on the quality of life of those in the locality" including for invasive non-native species like Giant Hogweed.
-A notice could require an individual or organisation to make reasonable efforts to make good the problems arising as a result of Giant Hogweed within a specified period of time and/or a requirement to take reasonable steps to prevent future occurrence of the problem.
-Breach of any requirement of a Community Protection Notice, without reasonable excuse, would be a criminal offence Isle of Man?
-Environmental Protection Act 1990 Sections 33 and 34 If taken away from the site of origin, Giant Hogweed and associated material, e.g. soil, becomes Controlled Waste and must be disposed of at a landfill site that is authorised to accept it.
-Giant Hogweed waste that is disposed of at a landfill site must be accompanied by appropriate waste transfer documentation UK Environmental Protection Act 1990 Section 79 In certain circumstances Local Authorities have powers to deal with Giant Hogweed when it is growing on land, allowing enforcement action to be taken where the Giant Hogweed is, or is likely to be, prejudicial to health and may include UK www.property-care.org
+Instrument Relevant sec- Summary of key aspects Countries of UK covered Wildlife and Countryside Act 1981 (as amended) Section 9, Schedule 14.
+It is illegal to plant or otherwise cause giant hogweed to grow in the wild in the UK.
+England and Wales.
+Wildlife and Natural Environment Act 2011 Section 14.
+It is illegal to plant or otherwise cause giant hogweed to grow outside its native range in Scotland.
+Scotland.
+Wildlife Order 1985 Article 15.
+It is illegal to plant or otherwise cause giant hogweed to grow in the wild in Northern Ireland.
+Northern Ireland.
+The Wildlife Act 1990 Section 14, Schedule 8.
+It is illegal to plant or otherwise cause giant hogweed to grow in the wild in the Isle of Man.
+Isle of Man.
+Invasive Alien Species Regulation 2014 (EU) Species of Concern Requires all EU Governments to protect native biodiversity/ecosystem services and minimize/mitigate human health or economic impacts of listed INNS via early detection, prevention and management.
+EU.
+Anti-social Behaviour, Crime and Policing Act 2014 and Community Protection Notices Local councils and the police have the power to issue Community Protection Notices against "individuals who are acting unreasonably and who persistently or continually act in a way that has a detrimental effect on the quality of life of those in the locality", including for invasive nonnative species like giant hogweed.
+A notice could require an individual or organisation to make reasonable efforts to make good the problems arising as a result of giant hogweed within a specified period of time and/or a requirement to take reasonable steps to prevent future occurrence of the problem.
+Breach of any requirement of a Community Protection Notice, without reasonable excuse, would be a criminal offence.
+UK.
+Environmental Protection Act 1990 / Environmental Protection (Duty of Care) Regulations 2014 Sections 33 and 34.
+If taken away from the site of origin, giant hogweed and associated material, e.g. soil containing seeds, is classified as a Controlled Waste and must be disposed of at a landfill site that is authorised to accept it.
+Giant hogweed waste that is disposed of at a landfill site must be accompanied by appropriate waste transfer documentation.
+UK. to add espect prejuct feasib giant I statute hazare applic Gives local authorities the power to address 'statutory nuisances', especially those likely to prove prejudicial to public health.
+It is feasible that in some circumstances giant hogweed could be included as a statutory nuisance as a public health hazard, though the interpretation and application of this legislation may differ between individual local authorities.
+UK.